Who is this check and what data do they have?

 What is data checked against?

 Data provided by clients is checked against TransUnion's various sources to provide an identity report result.
-Amiqus ID provides a list of specific outcomes.
+Amiqus provides a list of specific outcomes.
 The sources for these are as follows:

 Date of birth